Carola Prosperi

 Carola Prosperi (12 October 1883 – 26 March 1981) was an Italian writer, feminist and journalist.

 Biography

 Prosperi was born in Turin in 1883 where she worked as a teacher in the Niccolò Tommaseo school.
 Prosperi also wrote for the magazines Lidel, La Donna and the newspaper La Stampa.
 She was a prolific writer beginning in 1899 with a series of fairy tales and then working on short stories and novels.
-Though her novels began with the theme of isolated middle class woman she also wrote for children.
+Though her novels began with the theme of isolated middle-class women she also wrote for children.
 She wrote approximately 2,800 short stories and more than 35 novels.
-Although she herself did not consider herself a feminist writer, modern scholars do see her this way.
+Although she did not consider herself a feminist writer, modern scholars do see her this way.
 Prosperi died in Turin in 1981.